Ei mechanism: Chugaev elimination

-The Chugaev elimination is the pyrolysis of a xanthate ester, resulting in an olefin.Kurti, L.; Czako, B. Strategic Applications of Named Reactions in Organic Synthesis, Academic Press, 2005.
+The Chugaev elimination is the pyrolysis of a xanthate ester, resulting in an olefin.
 To form the xanthate ester, an alcohol reacts with carbon disulfide in the presence of a base, resulting in a metal xanthate which is trapped with an alkylating agent (typically methyl iodide).
 The olefin is formed through the thermal syn elimination of the β-hydrogen and xanthate ester.
 The reaction is irreversible because the resulting by-products, carbonyl sulfide and methanethiol, are very stable.

 The Chugaev elimination is very similar to the ester pyrolysis, but requires significantly lower temperatures to achieve the elimination, thus making it valuable for rearrangement-prone substrates.

 Burgess dehydration reaction

-The dehydration of secondary and tertiary alcohols to yield an olefin through a sulfamate ester intermediate is called the Burgess dehydration reaction.Taylor, E.A.; Penton, H.R.Jr.; Burgess, E.M.
-(1970).
-"Synthetic Applications of N-Carboalkoxysulfamate Esters".
-J. Am.
-Chem.
-Soc.
-92 5224-5226.
+The dehydration of secondary and tertiary alcohols to yield an olefin through a sulfamate ester intermediate is called the Burgess dehydration reaction.
 The reaction conditions used are typically very mild, giving it some advantage over other dehydration methods for sensitive substrates.
 This reaction was used during the first total synthesis of taxol to install an exo-methylene group on the C ring.

 First, the alcohol displaces the triethylamine on the Burgess reagent, forming the sulfamate ester intermediate. β-hydrogen abstraction and elimination of the sulfamate ester through a 6-membered cyclic transition state yields the alkene.